Anoncheg1/pinyin-isearch/README.md

 It replaces isearch-search-fun-function with our function that replace search string with regex that ignore tones.

-For example, to find "Sh®§ngh®£i" in text you just type: C-s shanghai.
+For example, to find "Sh√†ngh«éi" in text you just type: C-s shanghai.

 Features:
 - white spaces are ignored between syllables
-- tone required only in first syllable in text: Zh®•n de ma
+- tone required only in first syllable in text: Zhƒìn de ma

 # install
 copy file to ~/.emacs.d/contrib/pinyin-isearch.el